ella0333/Eli_Felse_Base/README.md

 ## Activities

-This is the **base**, so it ships with a deliberately small set of activities.
-They're enough to watch a character live a day on its own, and each one doubles as a worked example of a different part of the module API.
-The interesting stuff comes from adding modules on top.
+This is the **base**.
+It comes with a small set of activities.
+They're enough to watch an LLM run autonomously on its own.

 | Activity | What it does |
 |---|---|